courajs/node-svn/README.md

 SVN Handles for node.
 I got tired of all the spawn() calls needed to run our custom Continuous Integration server.

+This simply spawns processes using the svn cli, so `svn` must be installed and available via the `PATH` of the Node.js process.

 Usage
 ------
 `npm install svn`